PavelNikolaichev/LLMGuard/README.md

 ## TODO

-- [] Implement scanners to detect personal information leakage. :mag:
+- [ ] Implement scanners to detect personal information leakage. :mag: - in progress
-- [] Consider using regex scanner for more accurate detection. :dart:
+- [x] Consider using regex scanner for more accurate detection. :dart:
-- [] Implement real LLM (Leakage Limiting Mechanism) instead of the mock version. :gear:
+- [ ] Implement real LLM (Leakage Limiting Mechanism) instead of the mock version. :gear:
-- [] Generate tests to automate the testing process. :test_tube:
+- [x] Generate tests to automate the testing process. :test_tube: